Flowers asociated with

 St. John's Wort

-Protects against faerie spells and is
+against faerie spells and is

 also used as a healing herb.